 Most serous cystadenomas have a smooth outer surface.
 Any solid areas on the surface will be examined closely under the microscope to make sure they do not contain any abnormal cells.

 The cells in a serous cystadenoma usually look very similar to the normal cells that line the outside of the ovary.
 However, some tumours may have cells that look different.
 Atypical cells are tumour cells that are larger or darker than normal cells.
-Although they are abnormal looking, atypical cells are not cancer cells.
+Although they are abnormal-looking, atypical cells are not cancer cells.

 The inside of most serous cystadenomas are lined by a flat single layer of cells.
-When examined under the microscope, however, some tumours have small growths that look like like little fingers.
+When examined under the microscope, however, some tumours have small growths that look like little fingers.
 Pathologists describe this pattern of growth as papillary.
 Serous cystadenomas with papillary growths are still non-cancerous.